Kitura/BlueSignals/README.md

 #### Trapping a signal
 - `trap(signal signal: Signal, action: SigActionHandler)` - This basic API allows you to set and specific handler for a specific signal.

-The example below shows how to add a trap handler to a server in order to perfrorm and orderly shutdown in the event that user press `^C` which sends the process a `SIGINT`.
+The example below shows how to add a trap handler to a server in order to perform and orderly shutdown in the event that user press `^C` which sends the process a `SIGINT`.
 ```
 import Signals